-Miranda Lambert Gets Revenge On Blake Shelton But It Backfired?
+Miranda Lambert Gets Revenge On Blake Shelton, But It Backfired?

 A post shared by Anderson East (@andersoneast) on

-While the lovebirds enjoy their moment of victory, Stefani and Shelton were reportedly affected by Lambert’s speech.
-According to Hollywood Life, the No Doubt vocalist thinks that it is about time that the Texan born singer moves on and stop talking about her boyfriend.
+While the lovebirds enjoy their moment of victory, Stefani and Shelton were reportedly annoyed by Lambert’s speech.
+According to Hollywood Life, the No Doubt vocalist thinks that it is about time that the Texas-born singer moves on and stop talking about her boyfriend.

 “Gwen thinks Miranda really needs to focus on her current relationship and not her ex,” an insider said.
 “She gets that Lambert’s split with Shelton was heartbreaking but come on, it’s time to move on.”